Jisc Collections

 Step 2

-Ensure your institution affiliation is correct on your profile in the ACS Paragon Plus submission system.
+Ensure your institution affiliation is correct on your profile in the ACS Publishing Center.

 Step 3